Profiles in Courage (TV series)

-Profiles in Courage is an American historical anthology series that was telecast weekly on NBC from November 8, 1964, to May 9, 1965 (Sundays, 6:30–7:30 p.m., Eastern and Pacific Time).
-The series is based on the Pulitzer Prize-winning 1956 book Profiles in Courage by U.S. president John F. Kennedy, who had been assassinated the previous November.
+Profiles in Courage is an American historical anthology television series that was telecast weekly on NBC from November 8, 1964, to May 9, 1965 (Sundays, 6:30–7:30 p.m., Eastern and Pacific Time).
+The series is based on the Pulitzer Prize-winning book Profiles in Courage by President John F. Kennedy, who had been assassinated the previous November.

 Overview

 The series lasts for 26 episodes, each of which features a figure from American history who took an unpopular stand during a critical moment in the nation's history.
-Seven of the eight senators from Kennedy's book are profiled, with the exception of Mississippi's Lucius Quintus Cincinnatus Lamar.
+Seven of the eight senators profiled in Kennedy's 1956 book are profiled, with the sole exception being Mississippi's Lucius Quintus Cincinnatus Lamar.

 Music for the opening and closing theme is arranged by Nelson Riddle, based on the Irish ballad The Boys of Wexford, home of Kennedy's ancestors.

-Each episode ends with a recording of Kennedy's voice declaring that, "These stories of past courage can teach... they can offer hope and they can provide inspiration.
+Each episode ends with a recording of Kennedy's voice declaring that, "These stories of past courage can teach... they can offer hope... and they can provide inspiration.
 But they cannot supply courage itself.
 For this, each man must look into his own soul."

-Of the 26 episodes, three teleplays profile women: Episode 2: high school teacher Mary S. McDowell in 1918; Episode 9: Puritan reformer Anne Hutchinson in 1637 (the earliest time frame depicted in any episode); Episode 15: schoolteacher Prudence Crandall in 1832.
+Among the 26 episodes, three teleplays profile women: Episode 2: high school teacher Mary S. McDowell in 1918; Episode 9: Puritan reformer Anne Hutchinson in 1637 (the earliest time frame depicted in any episode) and Episode 15: schoolteacher Prudence Crandall in 1832.